moloch--/sliver-py/docs/getting-started.rst

     [*] Multiplayer mode enabled!

-Alternatively, using the command line interface:
+Alternatively, the command line interface can be used to generate operator configuration files and start the multiplayer listener without entering into the interactive console.
+See each subcommand's ``--help`` for more details:

 .. code-block:: console